VanOvermeire/sam-template-creator/README.md

 Every lambda should have its own directory, under the root of the project.
 Other files can be present in the same directory.

+#### Temporary limitation

+We assume that most of the 'setup' (creating clients and getting environment variables) will happen in the file containing the handler.
+This a temporary limitation.
+The plan is to scan other files and add their config as well.

 #### Naming conventions

 ##### Python